caddickzac/FalseNewsSusceptibilityAndSleep/Measures/NewsTaskStimuli/readme.md

 ## Stimuli

 News item stimuli used raw photos in addition to html+css for modification to create a social media styled design.
 This meant adding news headlines below the images within a gray box and an "external link" style graphic next to the headline text as you might see on a social media website.
-See "All Measures.doc" for html+css code.
+See "All Measures.docx" for html+css code.

 ### Stimuli Question Text